SeanMollet/BUSE/README.md

 This program generates a synthetic FAT32 filesystem given a directory on the local system.
-The primary purpose of such an arrangement is to export the FS via usb-host mode to a physical device that is incapable of connecting to a network drive.
+The primary purpose of such an arrangement is to export the FS via Linux usb gadgets to a physical device that is incapable of connecting to a network drive.

 This FS is read-only, limited to 2TB of total size and 4GB maximum file sizes,